tudelft/indiflightSupport/Simulation/README.md

 **NOTE**: Run all following commands from the root folder of this repo.

     docker build . -t pyndiflight-local -f ./Simulation/sil-local.Dockerfile

+If you want to debug the indiflight code using GDB, you can use this instead:

+    docker build . -t pyndiflight-local-gdb -f ./Simulation/sil-local-gdb.Dockerfile

 (rebuild it only when `indiflight` build container or `PyNDIflight` simulation code changes)